BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_pages/statutes.md

 The funds of the Association shall be used only for the payment of expenses legitimately incurred in furtherance of the purposes of the Association.

 2. The property of the Association is vested in its trustees.
 The responsibilities of the Trustees of the BCA shall be guided by the advice published by the Charity Commission.
 The Association is liable only to the extent of its assets, and Members of the Association and Members of the Council are not individually liable for its corporate debts and liabilities in excess of their membership dues.
-The Association shall indemnify any such person in respect of claims against him in respect of his legitimate actions on behalf of the Association.
+The Association shall indemnify any such person in respect of claims against them in respect of their legitimate actions on behalf of the Association.

 3. The Association shall not accept any liability for any personal loss, damage, or accident sustained by any person engaged in any activity, including travel, on behalf of the Association.